Karel Pešek

-Karel "Káďa" Pešek (20 September 1895 in Olomouc, Austria-Hungary – 30 September 1970 in Prague, Czechoslovakia) was a Czechoslovak ice hockey and football player.
+Karel "Káďa" Pešek (20 September 1895 – 30 September 1970) was a Czech ice hockey and football player.
 He played as midfielder for Sparta Prague and the Czechoslovak football national team.
 He played from 1913 to 1933 (interrupted only by military service during World War I), scoring 149 goals in his club career.
-Pešek was voted by IFFHS (International Federation of Football History and Statistics) as the 81st greatest European footballer of the 20th century, and the third greatest Czechoslovakian player of the 20th century behind Josef Bican and Josef Masopust.
+Pešek was voted by IFFHS (International Federation of Football History and Statistics) as the 81st greatest European footballer of the 20th century, and the third greatest Czechoslovak player of the 20th century behind Josef Bican and Josef Masopust.

 Career

-With Sparta Prague, Pešek won the Czechoslovakian national title in 1919, 1922, 1926, 1927 and 1932, and also won the inaugural edition of the Mitropa Cup in 1927.
+With Sparta Prague, Pešek won the Czechoslovak national title in 1919, 1922, 1926, 1927 and 1932, and also won the inaugural edition of the Mitropa Cup in 1927.
 Internationally, Pešek played 44 matches over a span of 11 years for the national football team, scoring one goal.
 He was a participant in the 1920 Olympic Games in Antwerp and 1924 Olympic Games in Paris.
 Of note, the Czech football team actually made the finals of the 1920 Olympic tournament (presumably guaranteeing them at least a silver medal), but were disqualified from the competition after walking out late in the first half to protest the officiating.